chatmail/dkim-milter/README.md

 (The Ed25519 key record above fits in a single text string.
 The much larger RSA key record is usually spread over several text strings.
 How such large TXT records need to be set up depends on DNS software and/or DNS provider.)

-TODO
-For an extended explanation of key generation with the OpenSSL 3 command-line utility, see `README-keys.md`.

 ## Licence